-The precipitation of secondary minerals either as discrete grains or on the surface of the added alkaline mineral, decreasing its effective surface area, will hamper the efficiency of CO2 removal.
+Secondary precipitates: The precipitation of secondary minerals either as discrete grains or on the surface of the added alkaline mineral, decreasing its effective surface area, will hamper the efficiency of CO2 removal.
 Especially in the case of secondary silicate precipitation, many unknowns remain concerning the controlling factors of formation.
-Identification of reaction pathways and rates will require highly precise monitoring either of the solid or the fluid phase.
-Analyses of the fluid phase are challenged by the large background seawater concentrations of chemical tracers, though distinct changes in pore fluid chemistry (e.g., K, Li, Mg) and/or the application of stable-isotope tracers (e.g., Si, B, Li, K) have the potential to identify secondary mineral precipitation.
-Analyses of the solid phase can identify secondary minerals as well, by either bulk rock quantification techniques (e.g., XRD), in situ mineral analyses (e.g., Campbell et al., 2023), and/or sequential leaching procedures; however, it remains a challenge to identify if the precipitates are of marine or terrestrial origin.
+The conditions under which secondary mineral formation on the seafloor are favourable are mostly unknown.
+Identification of reaction pathways and rates will require highly precise monitoring analyties either of the solid or the fluid phase.
+Analyses of the fluid phase are challenged bydue to the large background seawater concentrations of chemical tracers, though distinct changes in pore fluid chemistry (e.g. K, Li, Mg) and/or the application of stable isotope tracers (e.g. Si, B, Li, K) have the potential to identify secondary mineral precipitation.
+Analyses of the solid phase can identify secondary minerals as well, either by bulk rock quantification techniques (e.g. XRD), in-situ mineral analyses (e.g. EMP, NanoSIMS, laser-ablation MC-ICPMS) and/or sequential leaching procedures; however, it remains a challenge to identify if the precipitates are of marine or terrestrial origin.
 For a reliable quantification of secondary mineral formation in the context of OAE, repeated sampling of solid and fluid phases at regular intervals needs to be conducted to assess element turnover and thus CO2 sequestration.